Initiatives

 Public Health Challenge

-With record numbers of students expressing feelings of depression and loneliness in recent years, and the additional challenges resulting from distance learning, the loneliness epidemic has spread across college campuses.
+With record numbers of students expressing feelings of social disconnection in recent years, the loneliness epidemic has spread across college campuses.

 “College can feel incredibly lonely.
 Students struggle to figure out who they are, where they fit, and indeed if they fit at all.
 Hearing over and over that the years at college are supposed to be the best, then, is disheartening, and makes students feel like they are failing in some major way” – Evan’s blog post

-Through our UnLonely Film Festival, we collect short films to represent the lived experiences of loneliness in America.
+Through our Project UnLonely Films initiative, we collect short films to represent the lived experiences of loneliness and connection.

 Prevelance and Pervasiveness